Oakleigh Grammar embraces students from many different countries and cultures by cultivating a very unique, internationally minded learning community.

 Before starting at Oakleigh Grammar

 Students who are studying at a language centre in Melbourne are contacted a month prior to commencing at Oakleigh Grammar.
-A time is arranged with their language school, parent or guardian for the student to come and join us for half a day.
+A time is arranged with their language school, parent or Student Support Liaison for the student to come and join us for half a day.
 During this visit they are given a tour of the School, and the opportunity to meet with the Head of Middle or Senior School, so they can choose their subjects.
 Once the student’s timetable has been finalised, the School will also assist the student with the ordering of text books and uniform.
 Homestay Rules and Regulations and School Policies will also be explained to the student.

 On the student’s first day at School